Open Water Swimming – Discover how to keep safe whilst enjoying your swimming

 - Join an organised swimming club.
 There are a multitude of Facebook groups as well as social groups and swimming clubs across the country.
 Local conditions such as tides, rip currents and winds can change very quickly.
 Inaddition they will be able to pass on tips about local hazards.
 If you are unable to find a club, you be able to find a dedicated open water swimming venue.
 Which are dotted across the country or alternatively patrolled sections of beach that offer the reassurance of a lifeguard watching out for you.

-- If you are unable to swim in a lifeguard patrolled area, ensure you always swim with a buddy and that people know what time to expect you back.
+- If you are unable to swim in a lifeguard patrolled area, ensure you always swim with a buddy and let your family and or friends know what time to expect you back

 - Take advantage of the open water venues offer induction and training sessions for those new to the sport